idptools/goose/README.md

  • Simultaneously specify *average hydrophobicity*, *fraction of charged residues (FCR)*, *net charge per residue (NCPR)*, and *kappa* (quantifies opposite charge distribution)
  • Fractions of amino acids (multiple fractions simultaneously)
  • End-to-end distance (Re) or radius of gyration (Rg)
- • Interactions between an IDR and itself or other IDRs

  **2.** Generate sequences by *sequence optimization*.
 This is a new approach for sequence  or variant generation in GOOSE.
 In addition, you can **define your own functions to design sequences**!
+This is the mechanism by which you can design IDRs that interact with themselves or other IDRs.

 **3.** Generate IDR variants.
-There are over a dozen different kinds of sequence variants in GOOSE, and they are intended to change your IDR of interest in ways that let you test various hypotheses.
+There are now 16 different kinds of sequence variants in GOOSE, and they are intended to change your IDR of interest in ways that let you test various hypotheses.

-**4.** Make sequence libraries spanning sequence properties or fractions of amino acids.

-**5.** Analyze sequences.
+**4.** Analyze sequences.
 Although this is possible in GOOSE, I recommend using[SPARROW](https://github.com/idptools/sparrow) for sequence analysis.

 ## How to use GOOSE

-You can use GOOSE from Python or from a Google Colab notebook.
-The Colab notebook can be found at https://colab.research.google.com/drive/1U9B-TfoNEZbbjhPUG5lrMPS0JL0nDB3o?usp=sharing

-**NOTE: May 2025** - It seems that the colab notebook is not working properly at this time.
-I will fix it as soon as I can.
-It doesn't appear to be an issue with GOOSE but rather an issue with a dependency (which makes it a little harder to debug).
-Apologies for any inconveniences!
+You can use GOOSE from Python.
+I am working on remaking the Colab Notebook as it no longer works with the current version of GOOSE.

 ## Installation - GOOSE takes flight!